DesktopGooseUnofficial/ResourceHub/notepads/GamerBoi153sNotepad.md

 ## Description

-There are 44 notepad files which makes this have 3 more files than the other notpad pack!
+There are 44 notepad files which makes this have 3 more files than the other notepad pack!
 Tahnks to Ghoast_Toast for making me think of "i will steal your pizza" and "i am honk/10"